 We all love a good steak!
 Tired of cooking prime rib, pot roast, sirloin roast or using a slow cooker?
 Whether you're reading this wondering what you should roast this Sunday or simply because you're feeling a little hungry and looking for new, interesting ideas, then this post is the perfect one you are searching for!
-We are bringing in several great suggestions for a totally delicious bottom round roast - one which will water your mouth and eyes when you look at it on the barbecue.
+We are bringing in several great suggestions for a totally delicious bottom round rump roast - one which will water your mouth and eyes when you look at it on the barbecue.
 How to make a tender rump roast?
 We'll answer this question in detail in this article!

 Take a pen, take notes if you feel like this is necessary and then put it all into practice in your own backyard!
 It's pretty easy to do and you will have an amazingly delicious result if you follow the steps rightly.
 But do follow them!
 You can also get creative with your own way of rump roasting afterwards, but it is safe to stick by this tutorial for the first time you are trying it.

 You definitely won't get deceived and you can invite all your neighbors in to taste what you have achieved!
 So you will celebrate your great tasting rump roast beef recipe and you will surprise everyone.

-The Ingredients You Will Need For This Beef Recipe
+The Ingredients You Will Need For This Roast Beef Recipe

 We will teach you how to cook Rump Au Jus or Braised Rump Roast.
 They both are tasty, but in different ways.
 It is up to you which one sounds best and most adequate for your needs.
 Rump au Jus is for those of you who prefer beef rump roast more like steak cut of beef in a sauce or who prefer their steak with coating and/or seasoning, additional salad and vegetables.